What is a Life Coach vs. a Therapist or Consultant

 Let’s say that you’re leading a team of professionals, and you’re feeling stuck with a few problems stubbornly hindering your performance as a leader.

-A consultant specializing in your area can give you a roadmap of what typically works in these situations.
-They may have experience advising many leaders within your field, and you can benefit from the collective knowledge and industry-specific frameworks they can offer.
+A consultant specializing in your area can guide you on what typically works in these situations.
+They may have experience advising leaders within your field and can suggest industry-specific frameworks.

 So now you know the answer to the burning question: “What is a life coach?”
 You can now decide whether you want to find a coach, a therapist, or a consultant to work with.